SOUTHWEST, USA 12 Days

 • Bananas, granola bars, trail mix or good old raisins and peanuts make handy and convenient snacks.

-• Kaibab Trail begins south of Yaki Point on Yaki Point Road. <Learn more>
+• South Kaibab Trail begins near Yaki Point on Yaki Point Rd. <Learn more>

-• Yaki Point can be reached using the free Kaibab Rim Route (Orange) Shuttle Bus departing from the Visitor Center.
+• The Kaibab trail is not accessible with a private vehicle and can be only reached using the free Kaibab Rim Route (Orange) Shuttle Bus departing from the Visitor Center.

 • Would you rather Bike than hike?